-Recognised Practitioner
+Recognised Practitioner in Urban Design

-Professionals with a suitable balance of education and experience can apply to become a Recognised Practitioner in Urban Design.
-The distinction provides a wide range of professionals with a valued affiliation (in many cases an additional one), proclaiming their commitment to - and experience of - urban design.
+Professionals with a suitable balance of education and experience can apply to become a Recognised Practitioner in Urban Design. |

 - Urban Design